 Additional Camping Facilities Developed

-From March 2023, new camping facilities will be made available at Southern Stars Holiday Park in Dunsborough for the specific purpose of providing much-needed seasonal worker accommodation in 2023-24.
+New camping facilities have been made available at Southern Stars Holiday Park in Dunsborough for the specific purpose of providing much-needed seasonal worker accommodation in 2023-24.
 The powered campsites are suitable for tents, vans and campers and include access to shared ablution and cooking facilities.

 The development has resulted from the tireless efforts of the Southern Stars Holiday Park team, as well as support from MRBTA, Margaret River Wine Association (MRWA), the South West Development Commission (SWDC) and the City of Busselton.